National Disaster Risk Reduction and Management Council: Mount Pinatubo Eruption

-Precautionary Measures Before Sensing an Eruption
+Precautionary measures before sensing an eruption

 Prior the eruption, no precautionary measures were taken until signs of activity were observed in 1991.
 This could be attributed to the absence of any oral or written records of volcanic activity for the past 400 years in the surrounding areas.

-Precautionary Measures After Sensing an Eruption
+Precautionary measures after sensing an eruption

 By April 3, 1991, PHIVOLCS, after having concluded that the volcano was reawakening, decided to evacuate Aetas villages that were lying within a radius of 10 km around the summit.
 On May 13, 1991, a 5-level warning and evacuation system was constituted.
 This system included a concentric danger zone surrounding the volcano, continuously fixing four radii of evacuation from 10 to 40 kilometers between June 7 and 18, which mostly depended on the evolution of the threat.
 On the day of June 26, 1991, orders of evacuation were conveyed to local authorities or Coordination Councils (DCC).
 During those times, the entire zone located within the 10 km radius around the crater of Pinatubo has been decreed as permanent high risk sector by PHIVOLCS prohibiting all human occupation of the zone.

 In the time of Pinatubo’s eruptive phase in June 1991, most of the population reacted favorably to the evacuation orders due to the early preparation and coordination efforts the authorities on the field have demonstrated.
 However, there were still some Aetas that changed their minds and decided to return to the mountains seeking refuge in caves and spiritual comfort from their God.
 There were also others that refused to leave, having been convinced that the expected eruption would not be extreme enough to reach their homes, and having been scared at the thought of having to abandon their belongings and crops.
 By the time the second warning was given out in July 1992, the population, having been more aware of previous events, were much more prepared.
 Despite the PHIVOLCS frequent pleas and the population's positive response to it though, a total of 300 Aetas families still refused to evacuate.

-Post-disaster Recovery
+Post-disaster recovery

 Under the DRRM Act, the National Economic and Development Authority (NEDA) is designated as the lead agency for the recovery.
 NEDA is mandated to coordinate the recovery support functions of national government agencies, local governments, and civil society organizations (CSOs).
 However, during the recovery from Typhoon Haiyan, NDRRMC was caught unprepared due to the typhoon's overwhelming impacts.
 It was in this context that the government, through the President's Memorandum Order 62 of December 2013, created the Office of the Presidential Assistant for Rehabilitation and Recovery (OPARR) to focus exclusively on coordinating the recovery process.
 OPARR aims to unify efforts of the government and other institutions involved in recovery.
 It has special power to mobilize the full resources of the country and to expedite the decision-making process under the direct authority of the President.
 OPARR was dissolved after two years.